Choco-milk-for-u/SaveIt/README.md

 * filePath
   * not reqired
   * String that pointig **SaveIt** file path.
-  * If it is not passed, then **SaveIt** will look in the root working folder by default or src property will look for static folder (if it is not there, it will give an error) will look in all files (including folders) and delete the file with name that was specified in fileID, if not, it will return false otherwise it will delete and return true.
+  * If it is not passed, then **SaveIt** will look in the root working folder by default or <ins>src</ins> property will look for static folder (if it is not there, it will give an error) will look in all files (including folders) and delete the file with name that was specified in <ins>fileID</ins>, if not, it will return false otherwise it will delete and return true.
   * The string will be passed to the path.resolve method of Node.js.
-So if you will pass `/a`, it will probably ( If you did not specify the src property in the options parameter of the saveFile function) go in `C:\a`.
+So if you will pass `/a`, it will probably ( If you did not specify the <ins>src</ins> property in the options parameter of the saveFile function) go in `C:\a`.
 * options
   * not reqired
   * Object that can make your life a little easier (read about the properties of the options in the "Options" section).
 ### Options
 * src
   * default is your working root
-  * String pointing **SaveIt** to the root folder. (will work in this folder) and is combined with filePath if it exists.
+  * String pointing **SaveIt** to the root folder. (will work in this folder) and is combined with <ins>filePath</ins> if it exists.
   * it will pass the string to path.resolve() so if you will pass "/a", then it will set `C:\a` as a root folder.
-  * **WITHOUT FILEPATH WILL ALSO ADD STATIC FOLDER IN THAT STRING**
+  * **WITHOUT FILEPATH WILL ALSO ADD STATIC FOLDER IN THE END OF THE STRING**
 * ignoreExtension
   * default is false
-  * Boolean value that tells **SaveIt** whether fileID is a name with extension (.exe,.txt,..etc) or not.
+  * Boolean value that tells **SaveIt** whether <ins>fileID</ins> is a name/id with extension (.jpeg,.exe,.txt,..etc) or not.
 If not, the first file with the name that matched will be deleted.

 **Dangerous, do not use this if you are not a professional, it can delete everything in your personal computer**
 * deleteAll
   * default is false